corite/qcal/README.md

 ## Usage

+Common options:

-- qcal -h for common options
+    qcal -h

+### Displaying appointments

+This simply displays all appointments from today to next month:

+    qcal

+This shows all appointments for today:

+    qcal -t

+This only shows appointments from calendar 0 for the next seven days:

+    qcal -c 0 -7

+This shows all appointments from 01.10.2021, 00:00h to 31.10.2021, 23:59:59 (Note: This is in UTC!):

+    qcal -s 20211001T000000 -e 20211031T235959

+This displays all avaliable calendars with their numbers and colors:

+    qcal -l

 ### Add new appointment

-Even though the abillity to create new appointments is limited, it is easy to create simple appointment types:
+Even though the abillity to create new appointments is limited, it is easy to create simple appointment types.

+This creates an appointment on 01.12.2021 from 15:00h to 17:00h with the summary of "Tea Time":

     qcal -n "20211201 1500 1700 Tea Time"

-This crates an appointment on 01.12.2021 from 15:00h to 17:00h with the summary of "Tea Time"
+This creates a whole day appointment with a yearly recurrence in your second calendar (first is 0):

     qcal -c 1 -n "20211114 Anne's Birthday" -r y

-This creates a whole day appointment with a yearly recurrence in your second calendar (first is 0)
+This creates a multiple day appointment:

     qcal -n "20210801 20210810 Holiday in Thailand"

-This creates a multiple day appointment

 ### Edit an appointment

+This shows the next 7 days of appointments from calendar 3 with filenames ("foobarxyz.ics"):

     qcal -c 2 -7 -f

-Shows the next 7 days of appointments from calendar 3 with filenames ("foobarxyz.ics").
+This edits the selected iCAL object in your $EDITOR (i.e. vim).
+When you save-quit the modified object is automatically uploaded:

     qcal -c 2 -edit foobarxyz.ics

-This edits the selected iCAL object in your $EDITOR (i.e. vim).
-When you save-quit the modified object is automatically uploaded.

 ## Integrations